-Gold held firm after upbeat U.S. labor market data soothed immediate fears of a recession, but longer-term uncertainty about economic growth and concerns about the euro zone debt crisis supported demand for the precious metal.
+Gold held firm on Friday after upbeat U.S labour market data soothed immediate fears of a recession, but longer-term uncertainty about economic growth and concerns about the euro zone debt crisis supported demand for the precious metal.

 Autocatalyst metals platinum and palladium both hit their lowest levels since late June at $1,674.95 and $727.43 an ounce respectively, and were on track to post their biggest weekly falls in two months.
 A deteriorating economic picture and expectations of lower vehicle sales prompted investors to sell their holdings.

 Spot gold was bid at $1,658.79 a troy ounce by 1322 GMT, from $1,647,90 an ounce late in New York on Thursday when it hit a record high of $1,681.67.